iraiosub/riboseq-flow/README.md

 #### P-site identification options

-- `--length_range` specifies the range of read lengths for RPFs to be used for P-site identification (default `26:31`)
+- `--length_range` specifies the range of RPF lengths used for P-site identification (default `26:31`)
+- `--psite_method` specifies method used for P-site offsets identification (options: `ribowaltz` (default) or `global_max_5end`).
+     - For `ribowaltz` P-site offsets are defined using ([`riboWaltz`](https://github.com/LabTranslationalArchitectomics/riboWaltz/).)
+     - For `global_max_5end` P-site offsets are defined by the distances between the first nucleotide of the TIS and the nucleotide corresponding to the global maximum of the read length-specific 5'end profiles.
+- `exclude_start` specifies the number of nucleotides 3' from the start codon to be excluded from CDS P-site quantification (default `42`, i.e. exclude the first 14 codons)
+- `exclude_stop` specifies the number of nucleotides 5' from the stop codon to be excluded from CDS P-site quantification (default `27`, i.e. exclude the last 9 codons)

 #### Optional pipeline modules